To Thine Own Self Be True

 I am not a psychologist, but I work with several such highly skilled individuals, and I have learned to appreciate understanding what makes a person tick.
 There are multiple ways you can act publicly: a) as someone that you think you need to be, or b) as someone that others want you to be?
 These kinds of questions typically manifest themselves in the following situations:

 Becoming a leader for the first time

-Your first leadership position is critical in setting the foundation for your future growth.
+Your first leadership position is critical to setting the foundation for your future growth.
 One of your first goals should be to fit into the organization’s culture in a positive manner.
 You will also want to make your mark and establish your authority.
 Additionally, let people get to know the real you, and what they should expect from your leadership style.
-I had to tell my first boss that I needed to lead with my own style, NOT how he would do things.
+I had to tell my first boss that I needed to lead with my own style NOT on how he would do things.
 It wasn’t an easy conversation, but it worked out well in the long run.

-Interviewing for an executive position
+Interviewing for an Executive position

-When your reach the C-Suite level, the expectations are increased exponentially.
+When you reach the C-Suite level the expectations are increased exponentially.
 You still need to be aware of the culture, but the future direction of the organization will dictate how you need to lead.
 Boards will have specific criteria that they are looking for in a C-level executive, and the savvy ones will spot a “phony” quickly.
 Being authentic means answering interview questions in a manner that you truly believe in, and not in a way that others want to hear.
 Be specific and be able to back up your answers with facts and logic.
-A very self-aware person might say that “if you’re looking for someone to do “X”, I’m not that person, but if you’re looking for someone to do “Y”, that is where I excel.”
+A very self-aware person might say that “if you’re looking for someone to do “X”, I’m not that person, but if you’re looking for someone to do “Y”, that is where I excel”.